merovex-archival/merovex.github.io/_posts/2015-12-04-truth-about-santa-claus.markdown

   creator: Seattleye/Flickr
   url: https://www.flickr.com/photos/10368024@N04/3137198786/
   license: under CC BY 2.0
-  caption: "It\'s not THAT bad, is it Santa?"
+  caption: "Is It That BAD Santa?"
 date: 2015-12-04 17:15
 modified_at: 2015-12-04 17:15
 created_at: 2015-10-26 15:48